Programming in Python

 def data(self) -> int

-Matching Python data(), the Key.data
+Matching Python data(), the Node.data

 property method returns the result of ydb_data_s() / ydb_data_st() (0, 1, 10, or 11).